Pin(2)-equivariance of the Rarita-Schwinger-Seiberg-Witten Equations: Introduction

-Rarita-Schwinger operator $Q$ was first introduced by Rarita and Schwinger in a 1941 paper to describe the wave functions of the so-called \textit{3/2-spinors} \cite{RS41}.
-It is a first order elliptic operator that has analytic continuation property.
-The higher spinors that live in kernel of $Q$ are called \textit{Rarita-Schwinger fields}.
-In Physics, Rarita-Schwinger fields are important in the study of supergravity and superstring theory; thus, its literature in this area of science is vast.
-In Mathematics, this operator has not been studied as much with the exception in the classical context of Clifford analysis.
+The Rarita-Schwinger operator $Q$ was first introduced by Rarita and Schwinger in a 1941 paper to describe the wave functions of the so-called \textit{3/2-spinors} \cite{RS41}.
+It is a first-order elliptic operator that has the analytic continuation property.
+The higher spinors that live in the kernel of $Q$ are called \textit{Rarita-Schwinger fields}.
+In Physics, Rarita-Schwinger fields are important in the study of supergravity and superstring theory; thus, the literature in this area of science is vast.
+In Mathematics, this operator has not been studied as much except in the classical context of Clifford analysis.

 Within geometry, Branson and Hijazi showed that $Q$ is conformally invariant.
-They also wrote down a Weitzenbock-type formula for $Q^2$ \cite{BH02}.
-In this formula, $Q^2$ has a lower order term whose analysis is not immediate under usual geometric hypothesis, which could imply that the relation between the kernel of $Q$ with the geometry of the underlying space is harder to achieve.
-M. Wang also studied the role the solutions to $Q$ in the deformation theory of Einstein metrics that admits parallel spinors \cite{W91}.
+They also wrote down a Weitzenb\"ock-type formula for $Q^2$ \cite{BH02}.
+In contrast to the case of the spinor Dirac operator, the Weitzenb\"ock formula for $Q^2$ has a lower order term involving the Ricci curvature.
+In a complicated situation where $Q$ is defined by a choice of a unitary $U(1)-$connection of some line bundle, it seems that the kernel of $Q$ should be studied under a restrictive geometric hypothesis of the underlying space.
+M. Wang also studied the role of the solutions to $Q$ in the deformation theory of Einstein metrics that admit parallel spinors \cite{W91}.
 These results could allude to the fact that $Q$ in the setting of a Seiberg-Witten-type gauge theory may have something new to say about smooth simply connected spin $4-$manifolds.